BetterCloud/vault-java-driver/README.md

       manually configure and run a Vault server to use the test suite!
     * The tests are now going against a regular Vault server, rather than one running in "dev mode".
 Therefore, they are now able to use HTTPS connections rather than plain HTTP.
+    * Upgrades tests to use Java 8 (although the library itself still targets Java 7).

 * **2.0.0**: This is breaking-change release, with numerous deprecated items cleaned up.
   * Adds support for authentication via the AppRole auth backend.